 - Duplicate content in descriptions of products — either cut and pasted descriptions from manufacturers, or lots of overlap in the descriptions used on a single site.
 These do you harm from an SEO standpoint.

 - Lack of information or unclear descriptions and photos.
-We’re working right now on a website that had dozens of thumbnail-sized photos with numbers as captions.
-That’s not enough information.
+We’re working right now on a website that uses a lot of specialize terminology.
+That’s fine for regular customers, but for neophytes it’s not enough information.

 Testing is always a good plan, but it’s especially important on these pages, since there’s no standard approach.